blue-llama/e-treasure-hunt/README.md

 ## Level upload

+Levels can be uploaded either through the UI or via a REST API.

+### Level upload through the UI

 - Navigate to <domain>/mgmt
 - Upload a dummy level 0 using the dummy level files - replace blurb.txt and the level name in about.json with text for the start of the hunt